barePack: A Sustainability Startup’s Success Story

 The barePack origin story:

-barePack (presently known as &Repeat) was founded in 2020 under the Jumanji group in Singapore with the clear mission to help people and businesses alike to be more sustainable, specifically in putting an end to single-use packaging that is so rampant in the food industry’s takeaway and delivery business.
+barePack (co-founded by Roxane Uzureau and presently known as &Repeat) was established in 2020 under the Jumanji group in Singapore with the clear mission to help people and businesses alike to be more sustainable, specifically in putting an end to single-use packaging that is so rampant in the food industry’s takeaway and delivery business.
 How they accomplish this is by partnering with restaurants so the restaurants can use the re-usable containers barePack provides to facilitate their customer’s needs.
 The customers thereafter take back the containers to any restaurant that is a part of the barePack network. barePack simultaneously grew operations in France where it became the market leader for reusable containers with over 250 restaurants subscribing to the network.

 Enter & Repeat: the big break: